daveey/metta/README.md

 ##### 5. DevOps and Tooling
 Develop tools and infrastructure for efficient management, tracking, and deployment of experiments, such as cloud cluster management, experiment tracking and visualization, and continuous integration and deployment pipelines.

+This readme provides only a brief overview of research explorations.
+Visit the [research roadmap](https://github.com/daveey/metta/blob/master/roadmap.md) for more details.

 ## Installation

 ### Install the Vulkan SDK